 1.2.1.
 Electricity system and decision making process

-Turkey has coal (mostly lignite) and hydro resources for electricity generation.
-The share of domestic resources in electricity generation was 49.65% in 2017.
+Turkey has coal (mostly lignite) and hydro resources for electricity generation (Fig. 1).
+The share of domestic resources for electricity generation was 61.71% in 2019.
 Turkey attaches utmost importance to the utilization of the remaining potential, with due regard, to cope with the risks stemming from import dependency.
-Integration of nuclear power plants into the Turkish electricity grid is also being considered as an essential tool to enhance supply security, while strengthening the greenhouse gas (GHG) emission mitigation efforts.
+Integration of nuclear power plants into the Turkish electricity grid is also being considered as an essential tool to enhance supply security, while strengthening greenhouse gas emission mitigation efforts.

 The Electricity Market Law (Law No. 6446) was enacted in 2013 in order to conduct market operating activities in a more effective way.
-In addition, a new corporation, the Energy Markets Operating Corporation (EPIAS), was introduced under the new law.
-A formal electricity wholesale market was created in 2015.
-Since April 2015, EPIAS is the new operator of the wholesale market for electricity which includes the day-ahead market (DAM) and a continuous intraday market since July 2015.
+In addition, a new corporation, the Energy Markets Operating Corporation (EPIAS), was introduced under this new law, creating a formal electricity wholesale market as well.
+Since April 2015, EPIAS is the new operator of the wholesale market for electricity which includes the day-ahead market and a continuous intraday market since July 2015.